 Description

-DESCRIPTION: Caddington War Memorial is situated in the churchyard of the Church of All Saints (Grade II*-listed).
-The memorial, almost 4m high, is in the form of a Celtic cross.
-The cross head is ornamented with interlace trefoils and rises from a square-sectioned shaft, that stands on a tapering plinth.
-The plinth stands on a two-stepped, square, base.
+Caddington War Memorial is located in the churchyard of the Church of All Saints, which is also listed at Grade II*.
+The memorial stands nearly 4 meters high and takes the form of a Celtic cross.
+The head of the cross features interlace trefoils and rises from a square-sectioned shaft, which is set on a tapering plinth.
+The plinth itself rests on a two-stepped, square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.